pmaxtim/k8s-lessons/README.md

 kubectl get pods -n lesson-1
 kubectl get services -n lesson-1
 ```
-8. Copy URL from `get services` command and check it on browser
+8. Copy URL from `get services` command and check it on browser.
+For tomcat URL you
+need to add `/hello` or `/hello/sayhello` or `/hello/sayhi`

 ### Delete cluster after tests
 ```shell